-Services for students will continue to be offered online, with additional staff returning to their work locations in continued staged approach.
-Alternating schedules will continue, both in days and report to/end times, with other days working remote.
-GBC will facilitate a hybrid fall semester.
 GBC will continue its online presence.
 In addition, GBC will have some classes and labs that enable students to rotate in-person attendance with virtual attendance.
 We will focus on in-house science and health care programs/labs, and CTE programs.
 Classes that are considered hybrid are defined as 50% online and 50% live.
 There will be limited face-to-face liberal arts classes.
 Fitness Center classes (PEX) will all utilize a hybrid model.
 Class sizes will be limited with appropriate social distancing and other protocols in place.
 These classes will be able to move to 100% online if needed, based upon changes in guidance and restrictions.
 Faculty will maintain office hours and are encouraged to meet with students by videoconference or telephone.
 If an in-person meeting is needed, it must be by appointment only with mandatory face coverings, social distancing and other safety protocols being adhered to.
-If additional restrictions occur during the Fall 2020 semester, plans are in place to move to 100% online instruction and postpone required in-person lab hours until appropriate to resume those activities.
+If additional restrictions occur during the Spring 2021 semester, plans are in place to move to 100% online instruction and postpone required in-person lab hours until appropriate to resume those activities.
 All course syllabi will specifically state that face coverings are mandatory for all faculty and students in the classroom.
 All course syllabi will include information about moving to online and technology needs, if guidelines change.
 There are no exceptions to removing a face covering during in-person classes.
 Microphones or other technology should be used if needed to project their voice and students should request accommodations needed.
 Faculty are expected to outline and reinforce safety protocols when in the classroom both at the beginning of the semester and throughout the semester.
 Students who refuse to wear a face covering or follow other protocols will not be allowed in class, unless they have accommodations that have been approved by the Disability Resource Center.
 Students may be subject to disciplinary action or receive a recommendation for administrative withdrawal from class.
 Class size will be limited to the current directives on gatherings, if social distancing can be maintained.
 Class size will also be limited to 50% of the occupancy.
 Some classrooms may not be utilized during the fall semester, due to their size and occupancy.
 Sign in sheets will be utilized in each class and lab.
 Hand sanitizer and disinfecting items will be available for use.
 For in-person class and lab sections, students, faculty, and staff will acknowledge that they will follow GBC protocols with regards to COVID-19.
 Health assessments will be done each day.
 Mandatory face coverings be worn by employees and students, unless when wearing them creates a higher risk of injury based upon the lab scenario (i.e. welding).
 Social distance of six feet will be maintained whenever possible.
 The size of student groups and instructors will be limited in labs.
 Changes will be implemented in all classes and labs if guidelines from the Governor, CDC and other officials change.

-Great Basin College will offer additional training for students with regards to face coverings, social distancing, interactions and best practices.
+Great Basin College offers training for students with regards to face coverings, social distancing, interactions and best practices.